 - 1. In Configuration Manager, navigate to the Application Templates folder. - 2.
-Import the application template that is to be used for the server application: - a.
-Right-click the Application Templates folder, and select Import Application Template. - b.
-Browse to the templates folder of the installation CD, and select the appropriate template for your version of Management Framework. - For Management Framework 8.1.1, select Genesys Rules Authoring Server 811.apd. - For Management Framework 8.1 and earlier, select Genesys\Rules\Authoring\Generic\Server\811.apd. - Click 0K to save the template.
+Right-click the Application Templates folder, and select Import Application Template. - 3.
+Browse to the templates folder of the installation CD, and select the appropriate template for your version of Management Framework. - For Management Framework 8.1.1, select Genesys Rules Authoring Server 811.apd. - For Management Framework 8.1 and earlier, select Genesys_Rules_Authoring_Generic_Server_811.apd. - Click 0K to save the template. - 2.
+Import the GRAT application template for the client.